 The 2023 National Football League (NFL) season is only a week old, but it has already lost one of its superstars to injury.
 Quarterback Aaron Rodgers tore his Achilles tendon in his left leg in the opening minutes of the New York Jets versus Buffalo Bills game, and doctors have ruled out Rodgers from stepping onto the football field again this year.
-Rodgers’ injury is so severe that there is every chance that the 39-year-old has played his last professional game.
-Rodgers and New York Jets supporters are hopeful that is not the case.
+Rodgers’ injury is so severe that it could mark the end of his professional career.
+However, Rodgers and Jets fans remain hopeful for a comeback.

 This was meant to be the season that the New York Jets finally enjoyed a winning campaign, something they had not managed since 2015.
 After a much improved season in 2022, which saw them finish with a 7-10 record, and with Rodgers providing the team with some much-needed firepower, Jets supporters had everything crossed for seeing their beloved team return to the playoff fold for the first time in 13 long, arduous years.